 I am an agronomist, a scientist who studies crops, soils, weather, and climate.
+There are many interesting challenges ahead in agronomy, and I'm pleased that our department is moving forward to address them.
 My specific expertise is in agricultural meteorology, which can be roughly defined as the study of the physical interactions (feedbacks) between agricultural ecosystems (crops and soil) and the atmosphere.
 A short description of my professional background and activities can be found here.

 My research group uses microwave remote sensing, other remote sensing techniques, in-situ measurements, and mathematical models to learn about the cycling of water and energy among the soil, vegetation, and atmosphere.
 Two new microwave remote sensing satellites that detect soil moisture (ESA's SMOS and NASA's SMAP) will be good for Iowans!
 Please see my research page to learn more about my work.

 I have a strong commitment to education.
-Please take a look at my teaching information.
+Take a look at my teaching information.

 I am originally from Shenandoah in Southwest Iowa.
 I attended college in Rhode Island at Brown University, taught high school chemistry and physics in Mississippi as a member of the Mississippi Teacher Corps, and spent several years at the University of Michigan completing my education.
 Through the years I have had many great experiences that I would like to promote.